Alex112525/LangChain-with-LLMs/README.md

 ### 3. LangChain_BufferMemory:
 * This notebook showcases the usage of the BERTin-GPT-j-6B-Alpaca language model with the ConversationBufferMemory from the Langchain framework.
 By incorporating conversation memory, the model can provide more contextually aware responses based on the ongoing conversation.

+### 4. LangChaing_BufferWindowsMemory:
+* This notebook demonstrates the utilization of the Falcon-7B-instruct language model with the ConversationBufferWindowMemory from the Langchain framework.
+The model is equipped with a conversation buffer window, allowing it to retain a defined context window from the ongoing conversation and generate more informed responses.

+>Note: This repository will be updated with additional notebooks over time, each focusing on different aspects of combining Huggingface models with the Langchain framework.
+Stay tuned for more experiments and insights!

+Feel free to explore the notebooks and experiment with different models and setups.
+If you have any questions or suggestions, please don't hesitate to reach out.